Christine Darby // Published: October 2024 // Updated: March 2025

 Subject: Block Indexing of Built-In Domain

-You can ignore Support’s scripted replies, but continue pushing back to emphasize this is an important platform fix, tell them it needs to be escalated to the engineering team.
+Ignore Support’s scripted replies and continue pushing back to emphasize this is an important platform fix—tell them it needs to be escalated to the engineering team.
 The best approach is to be both firm and persistent.
 The goal is to get the request escalated and persistence is key here.
 Hopefully, the right eyes will eventually see it:

 • Be clear and direct: Start by laying out the issue concisely, emphasizing that it’s a platform-level problem rather than an individual user issue.
 Explain the impact on your experience and, if possible, any productivity or business implications.